Breathing Grave (Self-Portrait) No. 6, 2023, unfixed lumen print, 14 x 7 in.

 Using my magic to find the glitter

-Noah S. Thompson is an image maker and storyteller inspired by magic, mythology, and memory-keeping.
-Their practice, informed by a sense of wonder and melancholy, uses the alchemical nature of photography to explore themes of transformation, examining the rituals and relics through which we establish a sense of belonging.
+Noah S. Thompson is an image maker and storyteller inspired by the mythologies ascribed to landscapes, examining rituals and relics of memory-keeping such as gardens, cemeteries, and personal archives.
+Their work, informed by a sense of wonder and melancholy, uses the alchemical nature of photography to explore themes of transformation and belonging.

-Noah received an M.F.A. in Studio Art from the University of Connecticut and a dual B.A. in English and Art & Art History from Dickinson College.
-Exhibition venues include the Griffin Museum of Photography, Hampden Gallery, Distillery Gallery, William Benton Museum of Art, and the Mattatuck Museum of Art & History.
-Noah’s work has been supported by the Virginia Center for the Creative Arts, the Ford/Knauth Fellowship for LGBTQIA+ Artists at the Woodstock Byrdcliffe Guild, and a UConn Zachs Award.
+Noah was raised in Oregon and New Mexico.
+He received an M.F.A. in Studio Art from the University of Connecticut and a dual B.A. in English and Art & Art History from Dickinson College.
+Recent exhibition venues include the Griffin Museum of Photography, Hampden Gallery, Distillery Gallery, William Benton Museum of Art, Alexey von Schlippe Gallery, and the Mattatuck Museum of Art & History.
+Their work has been supported by the Virginia Center for the Creative Arts, the Ford/Knauth Fellowship for LGBTQIA+ Artists at the Woodstock Byrdcliffe Guild, and a UConn Zachs Award.

 noahsterlingthompson@gmail.com